 Code.org offers different sign options to accommodate various classroom setups and different student ages and abilities.
 The first decision you’ll be asked to make when you set-up your section is how you want your students to log in to Code.org.

-Choose one of the following options in the Create Section dialog (read on to learn which to choose):
+Choose one of the following options in the New Section page (read on to learn which to choose):